 This page is intended to provide support to those who have been subjected to childhood sexual abuse in institutional, familial and community settings, for partners, families, friends and community members, including those who are employees of organisations under investigation.
 Its focus is on staying engaged and prioritising self care at times when there are media discussions of child sexual abuse.

-Childhood sexual abuse, thanks in part to the recent Royal Commission into Institutional Responses to Child Sexual Abuse, is currently receiving unprecedented media attention.
+Childhood sexual abuse, thanks in part to the recent Royal Commission into Institutional Responses to Child Sexual Abuse, has recently been receiving unprecedented media attention.
 The often intense media focus has provided a sense of relief that the truth is finally being told and the extent of the crime exposed.
 It is important that the significant personal impact is being acknowledged, that steps are being taken to bring those responsible to account and that failures of institutions to protect and care for children is being addressed.